-- Once you receive a private scholarship, you should alert the financial aid office at each college to which you've applied - If you're receiving need-based financial aid, your private scholarships will need to fit within the total amount of your financial aid eligibility, which is determined by the college cost and your family's Expected Family Contribution (EFC) - The financial aid staff will work with you to maximize the amount that you can receive in private scholarships without affecting your financial aid - For specific questions, contact each college's financial aid office facebook.com/mefaMA
+- Once you receive a private scholarship, alert the financial aid office at each college where you've applied. - If you're receiving need-based financial aid, your private scholarships will need to fit within the total amount of your financial aid eligibility, which is determined by the college cost and your family's Student Aid Index (SAI). - The financial aid staff will work with you to maximize the amount that you can receive in private scholarships without affecting your financial aid. - For specific questions, contact each college's financial aid office.

-Connect with MEFA on Social Media
+Connect with MEFA